 You have no idea how many times I read popular vegan websites and felt like I am not represented.
-It was all pandering to people who are what you would expect a vegan to be – socialist, spiritual and afraid of vaccines.
+It was all pandering to people who are what you would expect a typical vegan to be – socialist, spiritual and afraid of vaccines.

-But that’s okay, you know.
+That’s okay, you know.
 We shouldn’t lead moral lives for other people.
 We should do it for those who are oppressed and abused and murdered.